Skip to main content

 Technology has become the defining competitive battleground in the pizza wars, and the gap between Domino's and its rivals is significant.

 Domino's spent over a decade building internal technology capabilities.
 The company employs hundreds of software engineers and operates sophisticated data centers.
-This infrastructure enables rapid innovation and seamless customer experiences.
+This infrastructure enables rapid innovation and smooth customer experiences.

 Pizza Hut and Papa Johns have invested in digital ordering platforms, but they're years behind Domino's in sophistication and integration.
 Their apps and websites work adequately but lack the polish and features that make Domino's platforms industry-leading.

 The difference shows in adoption rates.
 While Domino's generates 75%+ digital orders, competitors' digital penetration remains lower.
-Customers who have experienced Domino's seamless ordering often find competitors' platforms frustrating by comparison.
+Customers who have experienced Domino's smooth ordering often find competitors' platforms frustrating by comparison.

 Loyalty programs provide another example.
 Domino's Piece of the Pie Rewards integrates across all ordering channels and makes redemption simple.
 Competitor programs exist but generate less engagement and provide less usable data for marketing.